Online advertising is expensive. And spend keeps going up—in the next couple years, digital ad spend will hit the $500 billion mark.

 Copy testing can be a crucial component of an ad campaign’s success, as it enables advertisers to anticipate whether an ad will be compelling before they pay to promote it online.
 However, in the past 15 years or so, copy testing has fallen out of favor.
 Many advertisers see it as outdated.
 Their primary critiques are that copy testing takes too long, is too costly, and that it often results in bland campaigns (as research groups tend to err against originality).

 But, with the introduction of automated copy testing in the past few years, copy testing is coming back.
+Plus, you can now use Microsoft IF functions to test different copy versions in both your Bing ads and your Google Ads.

 Automated copy testing is a newer model of copy testing that uses software to send variations of your business’ ads to real people who have registered to give feedback.
 By crowdsourcing your ad campaign’s test, you cut down on both time and cost.
 And, with modern analytics built in, automated copy testing tools parse your data for you.